 The reasonableness review discussion in D.12-04-024 and detailed above shall apply to all electric IOUs.
 At this time, we are not adding additional requirements and, while we recognize that this issue along with financial liability are important ongoing discussions, this resolution is not the venue for that discussion.

 C. Public Outreach, Notification, and Mitigation

-Increased coordination, communication and public education is the surest way to increase public safety and minimize adverse impact from de-energization.
+Increased coordination, communication and public education can be effective measures to increase public safety and minimize adverse impact from de-energization.